MechWolf/MechWolf/docs/guide/new_components.md

     able to support both uses.

     Note: this step doesn't apply to
-    `~mechwolf.components.sensor.Sensor` s, which already have a
+    `components.sensor.Sensor` s, which already have a
     built-in update method.

 6.  **For sensors, give it a read method.**